mNemlaghi/mNemlaghi.github.io/cloud-embeddings/quantization.md

 ![test1](allperfs.png)

-NB: technically speaking, I just assumed that, I just removed the
+NB: technically speaking, I just removed the left-hand rotation of the SVD by applying its inverse rotation matrix.
+Other options could be chosen as well.

 The rotated ternary quantization, in particular, emerged as a standout performer, striking an impressive balance between compression and performance preservation.